csc-training/csc-env-eff/slides/08_installing.md

 - No `sudo` available for users on the CSC supercomputers
   - You can't use package managers (`apt`, `yum`, etc.)
-  - You can't install in "standard" locations (/usr/bin, /usr/lib, etc.)
+  - You can't install into "standard" locations (`/usr/bin`, `/usr/lib`, etc.)
-    - Set the installation directory to `/projappl` or similar (see the documentation for details)
+    - Set the installation directory to `/projappl` or similar
 - Start by loading a suitable compiler suite or language module
-  - Many commonly used HPC libraries (e.g. OpenMPI, ScaLAPACK, FFTW) are available as modules (search with `module spider`)
+  - Many commonly used [HPC libraries](https://docs.csc.fi/computing/hpc-libraries/) (e.g. OpenMPI, ScaLAPACK, FFTW) are available as modules (search with `module spider`)
+- Compile on the fast local disk (`$TMPDIR`) to move I/O load away from the parallel file system
 - New software is not automatically added to `$PATH`
-  - Provide the full path when running or add it to `$PATH`
+  - Provide the full path or add with: `export PATH=/path/to/my/software:$PATH`
-    - `export PATH=/path/to/my/cool/software:$PATH`

 # Installation methods: Native installations